 - For optimal results and the quickest improvements in terms of blood sugar and weight loss, it’s recommended you aim to eat between 20–30 grams of net carbs (total grams of carbs minus grams of fiber) a day.

 - It’s usually best to include more carbs to begin with during your transition into ketosis, in order to help you adjust and avoid strong side effects (more on this below).
-Aim for around 50–60 grams net carbs daily in the beginning while you work towards decreasing to 20–30 grams if you wish.
+Aim for around 50–60 grams net carbs daily in the beginning while you work towards decreasing to 20–30 net grams if you wish.

 - To figure out how many calories you need from each macronutrient group, first figure out how many calories you should be eating in total for weight maintenance or loss.
 You can use an online calculator to help determine your energy/calorie needs.
 Then split up your calorie intake into fats, proteins and carbs.

-- Make sure to drink plenty of water throughout the day and also increase your intake of electrolytes, especially potassium from things like leafy greens and avocado.
+- Make sure to drink plenty of water and keto-friendly drinks throughout the day and also increase your intake of electrolytes, especially potassium from things like leafy greens and avocado.

 - Exercise might also help you get into ketosis faster, although in the initial stages this may be hard due to low energy levels.